MEET THE VETERANS

 It has been such an honor getting to know these incredible women and documenting their stories.
 Their strength, poise, and bravery are on display at every turn and we are so excited to introduce them to you.

 MAJ JASPEN BOOTHE (ARMY)

-Jas is a Chicago Native, disabled veteran, cancer survivor, and author who served 15 years in the Army.
-She founded Final Salute in 2010, which has raised over $1 million and assisted over 900 women veterans and children in 30 states and territories.
+Jas is a Chicago Native, disabled veteran, cancer survivor, and international speaker who served 17 years in the Army.
+She founded Final Salute in 2010 and the Ms Veteran America competition in 2012, which have collectively raised over $2 million and assisted over 3600 women veterans and children in over 30 states and territories.
 In honor of her leadership and positive impact on the community, Boothe has been recognized by Oprah Winfrey, Toyota, People Magazine, CNN Heroes, and The Department of Defense.